-Presentations or after dinner speeches can be illustrated with slides, video or via computer, or JBS will speak without any visual aids, as appropriate.
+John is available to give presentations or after dinner speeches.
+These can be illustrated with slides or video, or JBS will speak without any visual aids, as appropriate.
 The talk can be of any length tailored to the requirements of the client.

 JBS also gives talks for companies on motivation, team building and leadership, illustrating the subject with examples from his experience of leading and organising over a hundred expeditions and projects, often in remote regions.